let4be/crusty-core/README.md

 ### Install

-right now API is in active development, once it's a bit settled down I will release on crates.io with `0.1.0`
+right now API is still in development, once it's a bit settled down I will release on crates.io with `0.1.0`

 for now simply add this to your `Cargo.toml`
 ```